BritishTrustForOrnithology/ShinyAcoustics/README.md

 # Installation

 1. For users not familiar with R, following steps [here](https://www.stats.bris.ac.uk/R/) to install the R software.
+(For users proficient with R and RStudio, the app can be run from RStudio as any normal R code.)
 2. Start the R program using the desktop shortcut or from the start menu.
 3. At the command prompt paste the following command to install the ShinyAcoustics package.
 Note you may be prompted to update existing packages, if so select 1 (All).